gmc-code/PC-app-development/docs/tkinter_apps/tk_temperature_converter.rst

 ----

-Step 4: Adding Widgets formatting
+Add Widget formatting
 ------------------------------------

-Next, we'll add formatting to the widgets, storing colours in constants for reuse.
+Next, add formatting to the widgets, storing colours and font settings in constants for reuse.

 .. code-block:: python